 - Cleaning with green products takes more time than traditional cleaners.

-Calling the mass migration of government and businesses toward green solutions a fad may have been a rallying cry for large commercial cleaner manufacturers in the past, but it now falls on deaf ears.
+Calling the mass migration of government and businesses toward green solutions a fad may have been a rallying cry for sizeable commercial cleaner manufacturers in the past, but it now falls on deaf ears.

 On March 19th, 2015, President Obama signed into law Executive Order 13693 which requires government offices to adhere to the following:

 [sic]...promote building energy conservation, efficiency, and management by reducing agency building energy intensity measured in British thermal units per gross square foot by 2.5 percent annually through the end of fiscal year 2025...[sic]